easynode/easynode/README.md

 # Introduction

-A framework for microservice written with es6 and integrated a light web service based on koa and a light tcp servic based on native socket.
+Easynode is a framework for microservice written with es6 and integrated a light web service based on koa and a light tcp servic based on native socket.
 You can utilize all feature characters of ES6 in the framework.

-# General Purpose
+## General Purpose

 Our general purpose is to code with a synchronized way but run in an asynchronous way  for the web project written Node.JS.